harriedegroot/nl.hdg.mqtt/README.md

 ## Introduction
 With this app you can communicate with all your devices connected to Homey using MQTT.
-The MQTT Hub automatically broadcasts all your devices and their capabilities.
+The MQTT Hub automatically broadcasts all your devices and capabilities.
-It will setup a communication channel per device, so external apps can find and control each one of them.
-Furthermore it provides an interface to read the full system state & and allows advanced control of your Homey, without the need to write your own app.
+It will setup mqtt communication channels for external apps to discover and control the Homey devices.
 Auto discovery protocols are implemented to simplify the setup and connection with external apps.
+Finally this app includes an `MQTT Device`, which can be used to add Virtual Devices with mappings between Homey capabilities and mqtt topics.

+## Functionality
+The functionality of the MQTT Hub:
+- Broadcast all available Homey devices and capabilities.
+- Create communication channels for each device.
+- Continously dispatch device state changes for all connected devices.
+- Auto discovery of your Homey devices for external apps.
+- Auto discovery of external devices using the Homie convention.
+- Add the ability to remotely update the state of any device.
+- Dispatch system info (memory, cpu, etc.) on a regular interval.
+- Add Virtual MQTT Devices with mappings between Homey capabilities and mqtt topics.

+All can be configured via extensive app settings.

 ## What can it be used for?
 Some of the many possibilities: